ThibaultLeroyFr/WhiteOaksABC/README.md

 for(i in 1:ncv){target=rbind(target, tmp)}

-- import all summary statistics (simulated data sets) [edit the number of directory (for i in 1:x..) to compile all your priorfile & ABCstat.txt files], please check the number of columns in your files!
+- Simulations: Import summary statistics

+[edit the number of directory (for i in 1:x..) to compile all your priorfile & ABCstat.txt files] please check the number of columns in your files!

 prior=NULL